elcign/Fail2Ban-For-Wazuh-Web/README.md

 # Fail2Ban-For-Wazuh-Web
 A simple custom Fail2Ban filter for the Wazuh website.

 I spent some time tracking down some log that would work, and it isn't pretty, but hopefully it will help someone else out there.
-It was last tested on Wazuh 4.6.0.
+It was last tested on Wazuh 4.7.3.

+First, install Fail2ban.

-On RHEL-based OSes I was able to add this to jail.local near the bottom:
+Then, on Debian I was able to add this to /etc/fail2ban/jail.local near the bottom:
 ```
 [wazuh]
 enabled	= true